Boadzie/new-api/README.md

 ## Model

-The Article model has the following field;
+The Article model has the following fields;

 - id: primary_key, auto_generated
 - title: str = Title of article